Mohammad0104/Mohammad0104/README.md

 ## 👨‍💻 About Me

-I am a final-year Computer Science student at Ontario Tech University, specializing in data science.
-With a keen analytical mindset and a robust skill set in machine learning and statistical analysis, I am dedicated to turning complex data into actionable insights that drive business success.
-I am eager to contribute to projects that challenge my skills and push the boundaries of data-driven decision-making.
+I am a recent Computer Science graduate from Ontario Tech University, specializing in data science.
+With a strong analytical mindset and a solid foundation in machine learning and statistical analysis, I am passionate about transforming complex data into actionable insights that drive business success.
+I am eager to contribute to impactful projects that challenge my skills and advance data-driven decision-making.

 ## 🛠 Skills